Job Listings/Resumé Searches

 The Career Services Office is pleased to offer employers access to UArtsCareers, our comprehensive online system.
-UArtsCareers allows you to post your open positions directly to the web, to receive applications via e-mail directly from interested students and alumni, and to search online resumes and portfolios to find people who match the qualifications you need.
+UArtsCareers allows you to post your open positions directly to the web in a password-protected system that is only accessible to our students and alumni, as well as to receive applications via e-mail directly from those who are interested.

 If you would like to gain access to the system, go to www.uartscareers.com and click on "'Employers."
 Upon approval by Career Services, you will be able to post your opportunities.